shoui520/shoui520.github.io/docs/new-guide-preview.md

 <a href="/img/hiragana_katakana_LARGE.png" download>
 Download image</a>

 This chart will come in really handy when you are learning to read the kana.
 I recommend you save it.

+Things you can do with the chart:
+- learn to read kana by referring to the table.
+The columns representing vowel sounds, and the rows representing consonant sounds.
+Since か is in the A column and the K row, it is pronounced "ka".
+- learn how they are written by looking at the stroke orders. (the little blue arrows and numbers on the characters).
+- use it as a master reference for all singular kana.
+This will help you a lot when you are learning how to read Japanese.

 #### Step 2 - the YouTube video

 <h3> <a href="https://youtu.be/_wZHqOghvSs" target="_blank">Watch this YouTube video</a> </h3><br>
 It's a 2 hour long video about hiragana and katakana.
 It is a great introduction into the kana.

 #### Step 3 - the grinding
+Once you have done that, play this kana grinding game.
 <h3><a href="https://gohoneko.neocities.org/learn/kana" target="_blank">The kana grinding game</a></h3><br>

 <h4>How to play</h4>